 Because it relies solely on heat detection, and vapour isn’t hot, it’s very unlikely that vaping even directly into a heat alarm would set it off.

-It’s best to check with the hotel directly as setting off the smoke alarm could result in a fine, or a “room cleaning fee” based on smoke detection.
-You can ask when you’re checking in or prior to arrival.
+It’s best to check with the hotel directly before as setting off the smoke alarm could result in a fine, or a “room cleaning fee” based on smoke detection.
+They even have the right to kick you out of the room and ask you to leave the premise, if they think you’re damaging the property and potentially disturbing their guests.
+Best to ask when you’re checking in or before arrival.

 Most hotels will also have designated smoking areas around the outside of the hotel or in an outside bar area.